Wills • How a Living Trust Can Help You • FAQs About Wills and Trusts • Advanced Health Care Directives

 -

-Privacy: With a living trust, there is no one, single document listing all of the decedent's assets and their value at the date of death, which is a matter of public record in a probate estate.
+Privacy: With a living trust, there is no one, single document listing all the decedent's assets and their value at the date of death, which is a matter of public record in a probate estate.
 Also, there is no single public record of how or who receives those assets after the decedent's death.